Nidaros Cathedral - The pilgrim destination

 The oldest cathedral in the north

-Built out of soapstone in the gothic style, with its magnificent green copper spire topped by a golden ball, it is a visible landmark for miles around.
+As you walk around the church you will fail to be impressed by the majestic edifice that is Norway's national shrine.
+Built out of soapstone in gothic style, with its magnificent green copper spire topped by a golden ball, it is a visible landmark for miles around.
 We recommend that you set aside a fair amount of time to experience the cathedral.
 Taking a guided tour is highly recommended.

 Nidaros Cathedral is located in a beautiful historic area in the middle of Trondheim, on a natural promontory that the river Nidelven winds lazily around.
 Trondheim’s historic Archdiocese is located just beside the church and along the river south of the Archdiocese you will find a large park area called “Marinen” where “St Olav’s Spring” is located.
 The story associated with this water source states that it sprang up where St. Olav's coffin was excavated in the year following his death, then becoming a place of pilgrimage in the Middle Ages.